 Complete, non-live college football games are available on YouTube on the Watch College Football channel.
 The selection is spotty, but boy are there some gems.
 Use Replay Media Catcher to download classic college football from YouTube to up your fansmanship!

 With a simple copy/paste action of the YouTube video’s URL into Replay Media Catcher, you can quickly and easily download the action, or turn on Auto-Mode to instantly record what’s streaming on your screen.
-To learn more about how to use Replay Media, watch this video:

 Have a great football season, and happy capturing!